Enjoy helping others and looking to improve your skills? You should try volunteering…

 You could help protect the environment, work with animals, or support disadvantaged groups of people like the homeless, disabled, elderly, or children in need, for example.

 There might even be a range of causes that you didn’t know existed, so always do your research and see what’s out there before you settle on one idea.
-But choosing a cause you care about will go a long way in making your voluntary position a success.
+Choosing a cause you care about will go a long way in making your volunteer work a success.

 Making a list of your skills is a great way to decide what volunteering route you should take.
 Not only will it help you figure out what you’d be good at, it’ll also give you a comprehensive list of your key strengths to reference in an application.